Dr. Randy and Edith Woodley

 Senior Consultant Duo

 Rev. Dr. Randy Woodley is an activist/scholar and distinguished speaker, teacher and wisdom keeper.
-He addresses a variety of issues concerning American history and culture, missiology, shalom, postcolonial theology, community-building, faith, socio-justice, diversity, regenerative farming, climate-change and the human relationship to the earth and to Indigenous realities.
+He addresses a variety of issues concerning American history and culture, faith and spirituality, race, shalom, postcolonial theology, community-building, Indigenous realities, diversity, regenerative farming, climate-change and our human relationship to the earth.
 His expertise has been sought in national venues as diverse as Christianity Today, The Huffington Post, Moody Radio and Time Magazine.
-Dr. Woodley currently serves as Distinguished Professor of Faith and Culture, and Director of Intercultural and Indigenous Studies at George Fox University/Portland Seminary.
+Besides his books, he has written dozens of chapters, articles and scholarly entries.
+Dr. Woodley currently serves as Distinguished Professor of Faith and Culture at George Fox University/Portland Seminary.

-His books include: An Introduction to Postcolonial Theologies (Wipf & Stock 2018); The Harmony Tree: A Story of Healing and Community (Friesen, 2016); Shalom and the Community of Creation: An Indigenous Vision (Eerdmans, 2012); and Living in Color: Embracing God’s Passion for Ethnic Diversity (Intervarsity, 2004).
+Dr. Woodley’s books include: Becoming Rooted: One Hundred Days of Reconnecting with Sacred Earth, Indigenous Theology and the Western Worldview: A decolonial Approach to Christian Doctrine, Decolonizing Evangelicalism: An 11:59PM Conversation, The Harmony Tree: A Story of Healing and Community, Shalom and the Community of Creation: An Indigenous Vision and Living in Color: Embracing God’s Passion for Ethnic Diversity.